finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 # create an instance of the API class
 api_instance = lusid.QuotesApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the quotes to retrieve.
-effective_at = 'effective_at_example' # str | The effective datetime at which to retrieve the quotes.
+effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the quotes.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the quotes.
 Defaults to return the latest version of each quote if not specified. (optional) max_age = 'max_age_example' # str | The duration of the look back window in an ISO8601 time interval format e.g. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
-This is subtracted from the provided effectiveAt datetime to generate a effective datetime window inside which a quote must exist to be retrieved. (optional) quote_ids = {'key': lusid.QuoteSeriesId()} # dict(str, QuoteSeriesId) | The time invariant quote series ids of the quotes to retrieve.
+This is subtracted from the provided effectiveAt datetime or cut label to generate a effective datetime window inside which a quote must exist to be retrieved. (optional) quote_ids = {'key': lusid.QuoteSeriesId()} # dict(str, QuoteSeriesId) | The time invariant quote series ids of the quotes to retrieve.
 These need to be               keyed by a unique correlation id allowing the retrieved quote to be identified in the response. (optional)

 try: